IN THIS CHAPTER

 This example returns all customers whose last names are in the first half of the alphabet.

-predicates deal with whether specified values (such as OR, WA, and ID) are contained within a set of values (such as the states of the United States).
+The IN and NOT IN predicates deal with whether specified values (such as OR, WA, and ID) are contained within a set of values (such as the states of the United States).
 You may, for example, have a table that lists suppliers of a commodity that your company purchases on a regular basis.
 You want to know the phone numbers of the suppliers located in the Pacific Northwest.
 You can find these numbers by using comparison predicates, such as those shown in the following example:

 SELECT Company, Phone